thkukuk/wtmpdb/README.md

 * `wtmpdb boot` creates a boot entry.
 * `wtmpdb shutdown` add the shutdown time to the current boot entry.

+### Daemon

+The `wtmpdbd` daemon provides a varlink interface for `libwtmpdb`.
+This allows to secure the database so that only root has access to it.
+The daemon will be started about two systemd socket units.

 ### systemd service

-The `wtmpdb-update-boot.service` will record the boot and shutdown times of a service.
+* `wtmpdb-update-boot.service` will record the boot and shutdown times of a service.
+* `wtmpdbd-reader.socket` and `wtmpdbd-writer.socket` will start `wtmpdbd` on demand.